microsoft/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 # DurableFunctionsMonitor.DotNetBackend

-Backend for DurableFunctionsMonitor, reimplemented in C#.
+Backend for DurableFunctionsMonitor.
 Also serves the UI statics (at root URL: http://localhost:7072).

 Use this project as a standalone service, either run it locally or deploy to Azure (and **protect** with AAD).